South Carolina Boating Laws and Regulations

 Persons 16 years of age or older may operate any boat or PWC without restrictions.

 Persons younger than 16 years of age may operate:

 - A boat or PWC powered by less than 15 hp without restrictions.

 - A boat or PWC powered by 15 hp or more only if:

 - They are accompanied by an adult at least 18 years old who is not under the influence of alcohol and/or drugs or…

 - They have passed a boating safety course approved by the South Carolina Department of Natural Resources.

 It is unlawful for a person to cause or allow a child over whom they have permanent or temporary responsibility to operate a boat or PWC illegally.

 South Carolina law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.

-The South Carolina Boater Education Certificate is proof that you have successfully completed an approved boating safety course.
-Since the boater education card does not expire and does not need to be renewed, it is not called a South Carolina Boating License.
+The South Carolina Boater Education Certificate is proof that you have successfully completed all of the components of an approved Boating safety course and allows you to go boating.
+Because the Boating education card or certificate does not expire and does not need to be renewed, it is not called the South Carolina Boating License.